-2. DeWalt DCBL790H1 Lithion Ion XR Brushless Blower
+2. DeWalt DCBL790H1 Lithium Ion XR Brushless Blower

 At this price, the DCBL790H1 might be better suited to landscapers than weekend warriors.
 But we promised to list the top 5 best leaf blowers, and this is the best cordless blower you can buy.

-More detail on the DeWalt DCBL790H1 Lithion Ion XR Brushless Blower:
+More detail on the DeWalt DCBL790H1 Lithium Ion XR Brushless Blower:

 3. Husqvarna 125BVx Gas Powered Blower/Vac

 As you can probably tell, the team are not huge fans of gas blowers.
-But this is the one to consider if you feel differently, and it will set you back about $200.
+But this is the one to consider if you feel differently.
 One note: we definitely don’t think that any “backpack-style” gas blower is worth the investment for home users so we haven’t included any on this list of the top 5 best leaf blowers.
 If your heart is set on one, though, check out the Husqvarna 965877502 which costs about the same as the 125BVx.

 Specs for the Husqvarna 125BVx Gas Powered Blower/Vac: